-Bi-Path: The Alpena Bi-path has over eighteen miles of beautiful city-wide paved pathway to accommodating both walking and biking.
+Bi-Path: The Alpena Bi-path has over eighteen miles of beautiful city-wide paved pathway to accommodating pedestrian use.
 It is a great way to see the City of Alpena and all the great things it has to offer.
 The Bi-Path connects almost every park in the city as well as many other attractions and amenities.
 The map below details the Bi-Path routes.